Curbing Counter Surfing

 According to Mikkel Becker, a certified professional dog trainer and behaviorist who writes for Vetstreet.com, counter surfing is the term dog trainers use to describe a specific food-seeking behavior of dogs — namely, stealing food from counters and tables.
 Some small, agile dogs will jump onto the counter with all four paws to feast, while large dogs need to use only their front paws to snatch a snack.

 Food-seeking behavior is fairly common and, in some cases, may be second nature to your dog, making scavenging (including counter surfing) part of your dog’s normal behaviors.
 Although food-seeking can be related to an underlying health issue such as diabetes or poor-quality pet food, dogs who counter surf have also learned that kitchen counters, dining room tables and coffee tables are often easily accessible sources of tasty treats.
 And because dogs are natural scavengers, they tend to seize any opportunity to eat.

 Counter surfing is also a self-reinforcing behavior — in other words, it has its own rewards.
-If your dog finds food within easy reach only once or twice, he’ll continue to look for it.
+If your dog finds food within easy reach only once or twice, they will continue to look for it.